USMNT Coach Dave Sarachan Sees Bright Future For US Soccer After 1-1 Friendly Draw With Ronaldo-less Portugal

 — U.S. Soccer (@ussoccer) November 14, 2017

-However, a big blunder by Horvath allowed the hosts to tie the count ten minutes later.
+However, a big blunder by Horvath allowed the hosts to tie the count 10 minutes later.
 Getafe left-back Vitorino Antunes’ volley slipped through between his arms and legs before gently passing the goal line, tying the match.

 Horvath probably wants this one back. ???? https://t.co/kITOGZ9qhD